Queen Elizabeth I: Tilbury Address

 Posted on 21st January 2021

 On 8 August 1588, Sir Francis Drake engaged the Spanish Armada at Gravelines having earlier used Fire-ships, the dreaded Hell-Burners crammed full of gunpowder and pitch to break their formation at Calais and force them back into the open sea.
-Smaller and more manoeuvrable than their larger Spanish opponents the English ships were now able to harry and harass the Armada throughout a frantic day of fighting that saw them close, fire their volleys, and withdraw before the Spanish could close and use their preferred tactic of boarding.
+Smaller and more manoeuvrable than their larger Spanish opponents the English ships were now able to harry and harass the Armada throughout a frantic day of fighting that saw them draw alongside, fire their volleys, and withdraw before the Spanish could close and use their preferred tactic of boarding.

 The Armada’s heavy guns were also slow to fire, in some cases as little as one round an hour, and the low trajectory of English fire also meant that many of their experienced gunners had been killed early in the battle slowing their rate of fire even further.